WordPress/gutenberg/docs/reference-guides/slotfills/README.md

 ### Restricting fills to the Side Editor

 To restrict fills to the Site Editor, the reverse logic is true.
-If the post type object’s `viewable` property is set to `true`, then the fill should not be rendered.
+If the post type object's `viewable` property is set to `true`, then the fill should not be rendered.
 The example below will render its content on any Site Editor screen.

 ```js
 /**